Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Then for each character, repeat the process until reaching the final boss puppets.
 - Build the Neo Geo CD version ~~easily and automatically~~ with sweat and blood from the MVS version.
 - Realize that the HUD palette with character face vignettes is no longer synchronized, that it's impossible to modify because of very strong color constraints with player 2 palette, and having to redo part of the work from scratch.
+- Waste an unreasonable amount of time to make a totally cross compatible workflow between Matlab and GNU Octave knowing that basically nobody will reuse the workflow.
+For Science.

 Final adjustments (sometimes bigger than expected) were made by looking closely at gameplay footage during dev, frame by frame to spot any missing tile conversion (only way to see a single pixel missing).